Music of South Africa: Afrikaans

-Shortly after the arrival of this and other rock acts, the first Afrikaans television music channel (MK89) was opened which focused mainly on rock music.
+Shortly after the arrival of this and other rock acts, the first Afrikaans television music channel (MK89) was launched, focusing primarily on rock music.
 The Afrikaans (and English) rock and alternative music scene has been booming ever since.
-Bands like Battery9, Terminatrix, NuL, K.O.B.U.S. and Thys Nywerheid continue to reinvent alternative Afrikaans music, while Jack Parow has continued the Cape's development of Afrikaans rap from pioneers Brasse vannie Kaap, finding success as far afield as Holland with his 2009 single "Cooler as Ekke".
+Bands like Battery9, Terminatrix, NuL, K.O.B.U.S., and Thys Nywerheid continue to reinvent alternative Afrikaans music.
+In contrast, Jack Parow has continued the Cape's development of Afrikaans rap, building on the work of pioneers Brasse vannie Kaap, finding success as far afield as Holland with his 2009 single "Cooler as Ekke".

 2009 Breakthrough Experimentalism

-From 2009 into 2010, two unique and eclectic but thoroughly South African groups in particular received high acclaim from international music media, and both groups challenged traditional genre descriptions.
+In 2009-2010, two distinct and eclectic yet thoroughly South African groups received high acclaim from international music media, and both challenged traditional genre classifications.
 They significantly increased global recognition of contemporary South African music culture.

 BLK JKS' experimental Afro-rock took inspiration from The Mars Volta to blend their Zulu heritage and township origins with modern sounds and equipment and an approach to music-making that seems entirely devoid of boundaries, while maintaining the sweet melodies and rhythmic qualities of South Africa's traditional music.
-They received an important boost after performing in Opening Ceremony of 2010 FIFA World Cup.
+They received an important boost after performing at the Opening Ceremony of the 2010 FIFA World Cup.

 Die Antwoord has challenged conventions of hip-hop through its blend of English, Afrikaans, and local slang.

 In 2016, singer Refentse Morake made waves for releasing his debut album solely in Afrikaans, becoming the first black singer to do so.

 Drum and bass

-The South African drum and bass scene began in the mid nineties.
+The South African drum and bass scene began in the mid-nineties.
 In 2000, events such as Homegrown became a prominent fixture in Cape Town and a launching platform for international and local artists such as Counterstrike, SFR, Niskerone, Tasha Baxter, Anti Alias and Rudeone.
 Other regular events include It Came From The Jungle in Cape Town and Science Friksun in Johannesburg.

-A weekly Sublime drum and bass radio show is hosted by Hyphen on Bush Radio.
+Hyphen hosts a weekly Sublime drum and bass radio show on Bush Radio.

 Psychedelic trance

-South African psytrance is a form of darker psychedelic trance music that started and is produced mostly in South Africa.
-Unlike the Russian dark psytrance, South African psytrance is more rhythmic, melodic and danceable, yet keeps the 'nasty-like' attitude.
-Notable record labels include Timecode Records, Mind Manipulation Device and Nano Records.
+South African psytrance is a form of darker psychedelic trance music that started and is produced chiefly in South Africa.
+Unlike the Russian dark psytrance, South African psytrance is more rhythmic, melodic, and danceable, yet keeps the 'nasty-like' attitude.
+Notable record labels include Timecode Records, Mind Manipulation Device, and Nano Records.